-- Stormwater management facilities and practices included in a stormwater management plan with an inspection and maintenance agreement in accordance with Section 8.06 of these Regulations must undergo ongoing inspections to document maintenance and repair needs and ensure compliance with the requirements of the agreement, the plan and this Regulation. - 2.
-The owner of the property on which work has been done pursuant to this Regulation for private stormwater management facilities, or any other person or agent in control of such property, shall maintain in good condition and promptly repair and restore all grade surfaces, walls, drains, dams and structures, vegetation, erosion and sedimentation controls, and other protective devices.
-Such repairs or restoration and maintenance shall be in accordance with approved plans. - 3.
-All stormwater management facilities must undergo inspections to document maintenance and repair needs and ensure compliance with the requirements of this bylaw and accomplishment of its purposes as specified in the Operation and Maintenance Plan and Maintenance Agreement described under Section 6 of these regulations. - 4.
-At a minimum, inspections shall occur during the first year of operation and at least once every three years thereafter.
-In addition, a maintenance agreement as specified under Section 6 of these regulations between the owner and the DPW Director/Town Engineer shall be executed for privately-owned stormwater management systems that specifies the Responsible Party for conducting long term inspections.

-5. Inspection reports shall be submitted to and maintained by the DPW Director/Town Engineer for all stormwater management systems.
+- A. Maintenance responsibility. - (1) Stormwater management facilities and practices included in a stormwater management plan with an inspection and maintenance agreement in accordance with Section-§ 8.06 of these regulations must undergo ongoing inspections to document maintenance and repair needs and ensure compliance with the requirements of the agreement, the plan and this regulation. - (2) The owner of the property on which work has been done pursuant to this regulation for private stormwater management facilities, or any other person or agent in control of such property, shall maintain in good condition and promptly repair and restore all grade surfaces, walls, drains, dams and structures, vegetation, erosion and sedimentation controls, and other protective devices.
+Such repairs or restoration and maintenance shall be in accordance with approved plans. - (3) All stormwater management facilities must undergo inspections to document maintenance and repair needs and ensure compliance with the requirements of this bylaw and accomplishment of its purposes as specified in the operation and maintenance plan and maintenance agreement described under § 8.06 of these regulations. - (4) At a minimum, inspections shall occur during the first year of operation and at least once every three years thereafter.
+In addition, a maintenance agreement as specified under § 8.06 of these regulations between the owner and the DPW Director/Town Engineer shall be executed for privately -owned stormwater management systems that specifies the responsible party for conducting long-term inspections. - (5) Inspection reports shall be submitted to and maintained by the DPW Director/Town Engineer for all stormwater management systems.
 The DPW Director/Town Engineer reserves the right to require specific information in the inspection reports.

-C. Right-of-Entry for Inspection
+- B. (Reserved) - C. Right-of-entry for inspection.
 The terms of the inspection and maintenance agreement as specified in these regulations shall provide for the DPW Director/Town Engineer or its designee to enter the property at reasonable times and in a reasonable manner for the purpose of inspection.
-The DPW Director/Town Engineer, its agents, officers, and employees shall have authority to enter upon privately owned land for the purpose of performing their duties under this Regulation and may make or cause to be made such examinations, surveys, or sampling as the DPW Director/Town Engineer deems necessary, subject to the constitutions and laws of the United States and the Commonwealth.
+The DPW Director/Town Engineer, its agents, officers, and employees shall have authority to enter upon privately owned land for the purpose of performing their duties under this regulation and may make or cause to be made such examinations, surveys, or sampling as the DPW Director/Town Engineer deems necessary, subject to the Constitutions and laws of the United States and the commonwealth.

-8.20 Enforcement
+§ 8.20.
+Enforcement; noncriminal disposition; appeals.

-The DPW Director/Town Engineer or an authorized agent of the DPW Director/Town Engineer shall enforce this Bylaw, regulations, orders, violation notices, and enforcement orders, and may pursue all civil, criminal and non-criminal remedies for such violations.
+The DPW Director/Town Engineer or an authorized agent of the DPW Director/Town Engineer shall enforce this bylaw, regulations, orders, violation notices, and enforcement orders, and may pursue all civil, criminal and non-criminal remedies for such violations.

-A. Notices and Orders
+A. Notices and orders.